 So, if you have an upcoming sale and you tweeted about it, it’ll be shown to your website visitors as long as your profile timeline is embedded on your site, too.

-You can also use the profile timeline to drive traffic to your content, such as when you’ve recently published a blog post, released a new podcast episode or launched a giveaway for your customers.
+You can also use the profile timeline to drive traffic to your content, such as when you’ve recently published a blog post, released a new podcast episode, or launched a giveaway for your customers.

-To embed your profile timeline on your website, you have 2 options:
+If you want to embed your profile timeline on your website, you have 2 options:

-Find out more about how you can automatically embed your profile timeline in this tutorial.
+Want to add a Twitter widget to your website?
+Learn how you can automatically embed your profile timeline in this tutorial.

 3. Mentions Timeline for Testimonials

 Want to use the power of social proof to boost your sales and supercharge your business’ growth over time?

 Usually, Twitter doesn’t let you embed your mentions timeline on your website while you use the platform — it doesn’t have this option.

 Check out this handy guide for full details on how you can add a mentions timeline to your website.

 4. Twitter Slideshow

 By displaying your tweets in an interactive carousel layout, you’re encouraging your users to engage with your brand — even without leaving your website.

-Instead of seeing a whole Twitter grid that looks overwhelming, they can take their time and read your content by clicking on the navigation arrows included in the slideshow.
+Instead of seeing a whole Twitter grid that looks overwhelming, they can take their time and read your Twitter content by clicking on the navigation arrows included in the slideshow.

 Also, it’s difficult to customize Twitter code without hiring a developer.
 So, what can you do instead?

-Check out this tutorial to learn how you can easily display your tweets in a sliding carousel layout on your website.
+Check out this tutorial to learn how you can easily display your tweets in a carousel layout.

 5. Hashtag Feed

 Or how about a seasonal item that you’d like to promote for a limited time only?

 So, you’re leveraging the power of social proof to increase sales.
-After all, if lots of customers are tweeting about it, then it must be good, right?
+After all, if lots of customers and Twitter followers are tweeting about it, then it must be good, right?

-So, to make your life easier, the best way is to get your own copy of Custom Twitter Feeds Pro plugin and follow this detailed tutorial on how you can easily embed a hashtag feed on WordPress.
+So, to make your life easier, the best way is to get your own copy of the Twitter Feed Pro plugin and follow this detailed tutorial on how you can easily embed a hashtag feed on WordPress.